astravant/digitalgarden/_notes/daily-notes.md

 # February 18, 2021

-> Human civilization is based on our full intellectual record - and our record should be as advanced as possible if society is to be as advanced as possible.
+> ==Human civilization is based on our full intellectual record - and our record should be as advanced as possible if society is to be as advanced as possible.==

 # February 12, 2021

 - Mission should not change; ideas can change, process can change - and these two should change.
-You should always be seeking to build a more effective and efficient machine for achieving the objectives of the organization.
+You should always be seeking to build a more effective and efficient machine for achieving your mission.
 	- This is your goal as CEO or leader of an organization - build a machine that outputs the objectives as effectively and efficiently as possible.